Getting Started

 Category: Getting Started Read Time: 6 minutes

-This guide walks you through creating your first project and writing your first scene by talking with Brinley, your AI writing partner.
+This guide walks you through creating your first project and producing your first content by talking with Brinley, your AI creative partner.

 Step 1: Create Your Project (1 minute)